opencadc/wcs/cadc-wcs/README.md

 The `WCSLib` C library is required.
 If it is not installed, skip running the unit tests using the `-x test` option:

-1. `$> ./gradlew -i -b build-jni.gradle -x test clean build && ./gradlew -i assembleSharedJar` -- build the JAR file and do not run the unit tests.
+1. `$> ./gradlew -i -b build-jni.gradle -x test clean build && ./gradlew -i build` -- build the JAR file and do not run the unit tests.

 Or in an environment where `WCSLib`with a supported version (currently 5.x, 6.x, or 7.x) is installed:

-1. `$> ./gradlew -i -b build-jni.gradle clean build test && ./gradlew -i assembleSharedJar` -- build the JAR file and run the unit tests.
+1. `$> ./gradlew -i -b build-jni.gradle clean build test && ./gradlew -i build` -- build the JAR file and run the unit tests.